 C This is a third-level heading Third-level headings are flush left.
 The text follows on the same line.

-These should be submitted as eps or 300 dpi tiff files wherever possible alongside the text of your article via ScholarOne Manuscripts.
-Ensure that heavy lines in line art are saved as pure black, and avoid using uncommon fonts in illustrations.
+These should be submitted, wherever possible, as separate eps or 300 dpi tiff files via ScholarOne Manuscripts.
+Heavy lines in line art should be saved as pure black; only common fonts should be used in illustrations.
 All scale lines should be labelled in km, and all maps should feature a North arrow.
-If images are provided in colour, these will be used in the online version of the published paper but all possible effort must be made to ensure these figures can also be rendered into greyscale for print.
-Those figures requiring colour in order to be legible will be printed in colour but all others will be rendered into black and white unless the author wishes to pay the additional cost.
-This is at the discretion of the editorial team.
-For details of costs please apply to the publisher by emailing the Production Editor at email@example.com.
+If images are provided in colour, these will be used in the online version of the published paper.
+Those figures requiring colour in order to be legible will also be printed in colour but all others will be rendered into black and white.
+All possible effort must be made to ensure that these figures can be rendered into greyscale for print.
+Printing illustrations in colour may incur additional costs, for details please contact the Production Editor at Tran@wiley.com.
 For further information on digital artwork standards please visit http://authorservices.wiley.com/bauthor/illustration.asp

 Captions must be typed on a separate sheet.
-Figures and photographs (Plates) are numbered separately consecutively using Arabic numerals (Figure 4, Plate 2, etc).
-All are referred to as `Figures'.
+Figures and photographs should be numbered separately using consecutive Arabic numerals (Figure 4 etc).
+All should be referred to as `Figures'.

 Tables must be typed using few horizontal and no vertical rules.
-They are numbered consecutively using Roman numerals (Table IV, etc).
+They are numbered consecutively using Arabic numerals (Table 2, etc).
 Titles should be concise, but as informative as possible.
 The approximate position of Tables and Figures in the text should be marked in the typescript.

-Measurements must all be given in SI metric system.
-In exceptional cases, English equivalents in brackets may be allowed.
-Numerals should be used in the text for all numbers above ten and those relating to abbreviated units of measurement.
+Measurements must be given in SI metric system.
+In exceptional historical cases, English equivalents may be used.
+Numerals should be used in the text for all numbers above ten and those relating to abbreviated units of measurement (e.g. 19 km).
 Words should be used for numbers from one to ten.

-Authors must use the Harvard system, in which authors' names (no initials) and dates are given in the main body of the text, with specific pages indicated if required (McFarlane 2010, 29) and multiple citations separated by a semicolon.
+Authors must use the Harvard system, in which authors names (no initials) and dates are given in the main body of the text, with specific pages indicated if required (McFarlane 2010, 29).
+Multiple citations should be separated by a semicolon and listed alphabetically.
 References are listed alphabetically at the end of the paper under the heading References, and set out as follows: